f5devcentral/f5-azure-saca/README.md

 ## Configuration Example

 The following is an example configuration diagram for this solution deployment.
 In this scenario, all access to the BIG-IP VE cluster (Active/Active) is through an ALB.
-For diagrams of alternate deployment topologies, see [alternate topologies](../../alternate-deployment-topologies.md).

 ![Configuration Example](./images/azure-example-diagram.png)